 While no existing laws specifically address “space-born babies,” I believe citizenship laws that govern extraterritorial birth could be relevant.
 And how these regulations would apply will depend largely on the nation that controls the facility that served as the birth-ground in Outer Space.

 Jurisdictional Laws Related to Outer Space

 Like a court, before we can get into the substantive question of citizenship, we must figure out the jurisdiction and the laws we should apply.
 Therefore, we must first define what territory constitutes “Outer Space.”
-Located at an altitude of 100 kilometers, 62 miles, or 330,000 feet above Earth’s sea level, the Kármán Line is the most widely accepted demarcation point for the start of Outer Space.
+Located at an altitude of 100 kilometers, 62 miles, or 330,000 feet above Earth’s sea level, the Kármán Line is the most widely accepted demarcation point for the start of Outer Space (**February 2019 Update: though this might change, see my post on The Edge of Outer Space: Drawing the Boundary Line**).
 Named after Theodore von Kármán, anything above this altitude would be considered above a nation’s air space and in the international arena of Outer Space.

 Under Article II of the seminal Outer Space Treaty, no nation may lay any sovereign claims “by means of use or occupation, or by any other means” to Outer Space and any celestial bodies.
 Hence, jurisdictionally-speaking, territories in Outer Space act like international waters with no ownership rights and the ability to operate freely.
 Therefore, by being born in a territory owned by no one, the individual born in Outer Space would appear to be stateless at birth.